-Do you use a tablet when you’re working from home or studying?
-Tablets are also powerful entertainment devices for reading, or streaming music or video.
-Smartphones add powerful features and get most of the news coverage, but tablet users demonstrate year after year that they stick with their mobile workhorses.
+You don’t always need a desktop or laptop computer to be productive.
+Do you use a tablet to work from home or for remote learning?
+Tablets are powerful as productivity devices and also excel when you’re reading, streaming music or video, or just browsing.
+Smartphones get most of the news coverage, but tablet users demonstrate year after year that they stick with their mobile workhorses.
 The iPad lineup, the class-leading example, is as good as ever and relatively affordable for Apple products.
 If iPad OS isn’t your thing, however, you have several alternatives to choose from.
 Samsung continues to refine the Galaxy Tab line.
 Amazon’s high-value Fire tablets are a solid choice for tablet buyers, especially Prime members, and avid e-book readers.
 We’ve got all those and more in this list of tablet deals.

 No matter which type of tablet you prefer — or if you don’t have a favorite yet and need some help making that decision — we’re here to lend a hand.
-We’ve rounded up the best tablet deals available online right now.
+We’ve rounded up the best tablet deals and best refurbished tablet deals available online right now.
 You can also read our quick and handy buying guide below to find the perfect device for your needs and budget.
 Tablet prices change often, so check back regularly.

 - Samsung Galaxy Tab S6 Lite with S Pen - 128GB — $275, was $430

 - Apple iPad 10.2 (32GB, Wi-Fi) — $299, was $329